Fire engine decorated with rainbow bunting and flag for pride.

 Employers of more than 250 employees are required to calculate and publish information about the gender pay gap in their organisation (Equality Act 2010).
 The gender pay gap shows the difference between the average earnings of men and women.
 As a concept, it is different from “equal pay” which deals with any pay differences between men and women who carry out the same or similar jobs or jobs of equal value.

-“At Essex County Fire and Rescue Service equal roles are equally paid, there is no question about that.
+“In Essex County Fire and Rescue Service, equal roles are equally paid no matter who you are.

 “We will continue with a programme of positive action in recruitment in our commitment to achieving a workforce that is more reflective of our communities.